Policies & Procedures

 - How do I document my tutorials?

-- Come by the attendance office and pick yo a “Principal plan” for Credit Restoration form.
+- Come by the attendance office and pick up a “Principal Plan” for Credit Restoration form.
 Take it with you when you attend tutorials and have your teacher sign.
-Make sure the write the number of minutes you attend each attend each tutorial.
+Make sure you write the number of minutes you attend for each tutorial.

-- Come by the attendance office and pick yo a “Principal plan” for Credit Restoration form.
+- Come by the attendance office and pick up a “Principal Plan” for Credit Restoration form.
 Take it with you when you attend tutorials and have your teacher sign.
-Make sure the write the number of minutes you attend each attend each tutorial.
+Make sure you write the number of minutes you attend for each tutorial.

-- What happens if I pass may classes but don’t turn in the required documentation?
+- What happens if I pass my classes but don’t turn in the required documentation?

-- You will receive an “AF SEMESTER AVERAGE” for all courses in which you have lost credit.
-This will impact your GPA and could result in you having to take the course again and/or impact your ability to graduate on time!
+- You will receive an “AF Semester Average” for all courses in which you have lost credit.
+This will impact your GPA, could result in you having to take the course again, and/or impact your ability to graduate on time.

-- You will receive an “AF SEMESTER AVERAGE” for all courses in which you have lost credit.
-This will impact your GPA and could result in you having to take the course again and/or impact your ability to graduate on time!
+- You will receive an “AF Semester Average” for all courses in which you have lost credit.
+This will impact your GPA, could result in you having to take the course again, and/or impact your ability to graduate on time.

 - What happens if I fall below the 75% attendance level?